-In the fall of 2021, Qaggiavuut was approached by the production team of Arctic Blue with Peter Mansbridge to film performing artists as part of the documentary's segment on Nunavut's arts & culture.
-Qaggiavuut hired three performers, including Leanna Wilson and Allasua Hanson, and filmed them near Rotary Park in Iqaluit.
+In the fall of 2021, Qaggiavuut was contacted by the production team of Arctic Blue with Peter Mansbridge to film performing artists as part of the documentary's segment on Nunavut's arts & culture.
+Qaggiavuut connected three performers, including Leanna Wilson and Allasua Hanson, to be filmed near Rotary Park in Iqaluit for the segment.
 The full documentary is available on CBC Gem.